grange85/ahfow-www/collections/_posts/2007/2007-01-31-dean-and-britta-dates-trickling-in.markdown

 - dean & britta
 tags: []
 ---

-<p>The first dates of Dean & Britta's March tour of North America are trickling in - you can see <a href="http://www.grange85.co.uk/galaxie/index.php?showall=true">a list of all the dates so far</a> and I'll keep this updated as soon as I hear of more.</p>
+The first dates of Dean & Britta's March tour of North America are trickling in - you can see [a list of all the dates so far](http://www.grange85.co.uk/galaxie/index.php?showall=true) and I'll keep this updated as soon as I hear of more.

-<p>Feel free to get in touch if you've heard of any shows not included.</a></p>
+Feel free to get in touch if you've heard of any shows not included.</a>